the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - The Consulate now doubles the recovery rate of lost CS influence - this is a placeholder buff until BNW content is implemented in Unciv and Gunboat Diplomacy becomes a thing.
 However, the Production bonus towards Military units now only applies to Land units and is reduced to 15%.
 - Military Schools no longer inflict a Food penalty.
 However, the Production bonus towards Military units now only applies to Land units and is reduced to 10%.
 - Legion Camps now replace Barracks, no longer have a Food penalty, but also no longer spawn a free unit or bolster the city's defenses - they are allowed to retain the Production bonus towards Melee units.
-- Colosseums start at +2 base Local Happiness, but do not gain bonuses from having extra Slaves.
-They now spawn a free Swordsman upon completion and are consequently unsellable once built.
+- Colosseums start at +2 base Local Happiness, but do not gain bonuses from having extra Slaves and are unsellable once built.
 - New UUs:
   - Exploratores (replaces Scout, stronger, starts with Sentry, but has higher production cost)
   - Speculatores (replaces Forward Observer, starts with both tiers of Urban Warfare, double strength when attacking cities, can enter foreign borders without Open Borders treaties, but has higher production cost)